JarKz/hyprland_kb_switcher/README.md

 I know about batching, which `hyprctl` provides, but it very-very expensive call for all devices, so I decline it.

-## Variants

-The languages, on which the scripts currently implemented:

-- [X] Python
-- [ ] Bash
-- [X] Rust
-- [ ] C
-- [ ] C++

-I have good knowledge only about Python and Rust languages, so implementing the logic on the other language may take more time.
-But, I'll glad, if you'll help with it!

 ## Contribution

 If you have some issues, or have better implementation, that I have, I'm open to contribution!
 Open issue or make PR, if you sure about problem.